EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: EM3M Dataset

 \subsection{Data Engine}

-\textbf{Data collection and processing.}\quad The construction of the UniEM-3M is predicated on the aggregation of real-world EM, sourced from three primary channels: (1) high-quality, original EMs from academic collaborations, (2) automated web crawling, and (3) the annotation of approximately 500 challenging images from the public dataset \cite{aversa2018first}.
+\textbf{Data collection and processing.}\quad We constructed EM3M by aggregating real-world EMs sourced from three primary channels: (1) high-quality, original EMs from academic collaborations, (2) automated web crawling, and (3) 300 representative images selected from Aversa \etal~\cite{aversa2018first} and newly annotated for instance segmentation.
 The consolidated data underwent a rigorous curation pipeline, including perceptual hash deduplication and a quality filtering process.
-This process discarded low-resolution images (\textless200px) and employed a GPT-based \cite{achiam2023gpt} assessment to remove severely blurred images where embedded text was illegible.
+This process discarded low-resolution images (\textless200px) and employed a GPT-based~\cite{achiam2023gpt} assessment to remove severely blurred images where any embedded text was illegible.
+After curation, the final dataset comprises approximately 84\% images from academic collaborations, 10\% from web crawling, and 6\% from the public dataset.

-Typically, EMs contain embedded text metadata displayed at the bottom or periphery, including timestamps, manufacturer information and watermarks.
-We trained a YOLO11 \cite{Jocher_Ultralytics_YOLO_2023} model to localize these text-containing regions within the images.
-Subsequently, these detected areas were cropped from the training data, creating a sanitized image set focused purely on the material's microstructure.
+Specifically, for training our text-to-image diffusion model, we performed an additional data sanitation step to remove textual artifacts, which could otherwise cause hallucinations and degrade image quality.
+To eliminate embedded metadata that introduces such artifacts, we trained a YOLO11~\cite{Jocher_Ultralytics_YOLO_2023} model to detect and remove these regions, ensuring the training data contains only pure microstructural content.

-\textbf{Structured description generation.}\quad To enable fine-grained and structured interpretation of EMs, we designed a descriptive framework based on nine largely disentangled dimensions that characterize the key aspects of a micrograph.
-These dimensions include metadata (material and microscopy type), visual appearance attributes (color configuration) and microstructural characteristics (morphology, density, distribution, layering in Z-axis, surface texture and diameter distribution, see Fig.\ref{fig:sample_image}).
-Then, we developed a semi-automated annotation pipeline leveraging Gemini \cite{comanici2025gemini} and GPT.
-Each model independently extracts nine image attributes into a unified JSON schema, then cross‑validates the peer’s output to identify inconsistent predictions.
-Detailed prompts are provided in the supplementary materials Sec.\ref{sec:prompt}.
-Discrepancies are resolved by materials‑science experts, ensuring high‑fidelity, attribute‑decoupled annotations.
+\textbf{Structured description generation.}\quad To enable fine-grained and structured descriptions of EMs, we designed a descriptive framework based on nine largely disentangled dimensions that characterize the key aspects of a micrograph.
+These dimensions include metadata (material and microscopy type), visual appearance attributes (color configuration), and microstructural characteristics (morphology, density, distribution, layering in Z-axis, surface texture, and diameter distribution, as shown in Fig.~\ref{fig:sample_image}).
+Subsequently, we developed a semi-automated annotation pipeline leveraging Gemini~\cite{comanici2025gemini} and GPT.
+Each model independently extracts nine image attributes into a unified JSON schema, and then cross‑validates the peer’s output to identify inconsistent predictions.
+Detailed prompts are provided in the supplementary material Sec.~\ref{sec:prompt}.
+Subsequently, all outputs undergo a mandatory human review.
+Discrepancies identified between the models are resolved by materials science experts to ensure high-fidelity, attribute-decoupled annotations.